-In 2015, we offered base salary and equity awards to our named executive officers.
-Eric also received a cash bonus award.

-In March 2015, the Leadership Development and Compensation Committee made changes to the compensation structure for Alphabet's executive officers.
-Beginning in 2016, executive officers will no longer receive cash bonuses and will receive all variable pay through equity awards.
-See "Cash Incentives" and "Equity" under Section 4 of the CD&A for additional details.
+In 2016, we offered base salary and equity awards to our named executive officers.
+Beginning in 2016, all executive officers receive variable pay solely through equity awards.
+See "Equity" under Section 4 of the CD&A for additional details.

 Base Salary